 Edinburgh Gaming Shops

 There’s quite a few shops of interest to the Edinburgh Gaming enthusiast – whether they are visiting, or have recently moved to the city.

 - Black Lion.
 Based at 90 Buccleuch Street, Edinburgh EH8 9NH (tel: +44 (0)131-667-2128) or via email.
-A non-affiliated independent Edinburgh gaming store selling a wide range of miniatures, collectable card games (CCGs), board games, and roleplaying games (RPGs).
+A non-affiliated independent Edinburgh gaming store selling a wide range of miniatures, collectible card games (CCGs), board games, and roleplaying games (RPGs).
 A map to the shop, near Edinburgh University, can be found here.

 - 6’s2Hit is a miniatures, board games and war games shop located in the basement of Edinburgh Game Hub, selling models and paints.